Stratadox/Hydrate/README.md

 }
 ```

 3. All done!
-Your books are now hydrated as fully fledged object graphs, each
+Your objects, in this case a bunch of books, are now hydrated as
+fully fledged object graphs, each containing their related objects, like a
-containing their related objects, like a Title, an Isbn and an Author.
+Title, an Isbn and an Author.

 ## Installation